Mazzeo, Armato latest Democratic leaders to back Harrison for Congress

-Democratic Congressional candidate Brigid Callahan Harrison, of Longport, keeps racking up endorsements from party leaders, even as the field of candidates keeps growing.
+Harrison, of Longport, has racked up endorsements from state Senate President Steve Sweeney, six of the eight county Democratic chairmen in the district, and, most recently, from Assemblymen Vince Mazzeo and John Armato, D-Atlantic.

+Brigantine’s Amy Kennedy, 41, formally launched her campaign Monday to be the Democratic can…

-That has caused some to feel the party isn’t giving them a fair shot.
+That’s happened even as the field of candidates vying for the right to challenge Van Drew is still growing, causing some to feel the party isn’t giving other candidates a fair shot.

-Assemblymen Vince Mazzeo and John Armato, both D-Atlantic, on Tuesday were the latest to endorse Harrison, a Montclair State University professor, as the Democratic nominee to challenge Congressman Jeff Van Drew, R-2nd.
+The Montclair State University professor of politics and law, who commutes a few days a week to her job in Essex County and also has a home in New York City with her husband, had already been organizing for a challenge to Van Drew in the primary.
+That gave her a tremendous timing advantage over others, said Ben Dworkin, director of the nonpartisan Rowan Institute for Public Policy & Citizenship in Glassboro.

+“Running … for a federal office is different than running on almost any other level.
+It’s a much larger playing field,” Dworkin said.
+“It takes a tremendous amount of time, energy and organization to do it well.
+In these kinds of competitive primary situations, those who have the best lists often are better equipped to jump in.”

-Just the day before, Amy Kennedy of Brigantine, a former teacher and now a mental health advocate and the wife of former Congressman Patrick J. Kennedy, formally announced she is running.
-And on Wednesday, former Cory Booker aide and current staffer at the House Oversight Committee Will Cunningham, native of Vineland, announced his candidacy.
+Just the day before the Armato and Mazzeo endorsements came out, Brigantine’s Amy Kennedy, a former teacher and now a mental health advocate and the wife of former U.S. Rep. Patrick J. Kennedy, announced she is running.
+And a day after that endorsement, former Cory Booker aide and current staffer at the House Oversight Committee Will Cunningham, a native of Vineland, announced his candidacy.

 In the past, when someone retires from the Legislature, “within 24 hours everyone is aligned behind the appointed next person.
 This is standard operating procedure.
 They have done it effectively to build their organization,” Dworkin said.